 This post may contain affiliate links.
 Please read our disclosure policy.

-• Why Make It: The dressing mixes right in the serving bowl, so there’s one less dish to wash, and the flavors come together quickly.
+Why Make It: I like this recipe because the dressing is mixed right in the serving bowl, so I end up with one less dish to wash.

 Macaroni, Celery, Pepper , Dressing , Carrot , Onion and salt and pepper to make Classic Macaroni Salad with labels

-3. Add the drained macaroni and the chopped vegetables to the dressing.
+1. Add the cooled pasta and chopped vegetables to the dressing.

 Make-Ahead and Chill Time Tips